kyma-project/kyma/docs/01-overview/ui/README.md

 ## Integration

 Busola is a web-based UI for managing resources within Kyma or any Kubernetes cluster.
-Busola has a dedicated Node.js back end, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).
+Busola has a dedicated Node.js backend, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).

 # Kyma CLI